M3gababa/okta-cic-fga-lab/README.md

   </picture>
 </p>
 <p align="center">
-  Auth0 is an easy to implement, adaptable authentication and authorization platform.
+  Auth0 is an easy to implement, adaptable authentication and authorization platform.<br/>
   To learn more checkout <a href="https://auth0.com/why-auth0">Why Auth0?</a>
 </p>
 <p align="center">
   This project is licensed under the MIT license.
 See the <a href="https://github.com/auth0/lock/blob/master/LICENSE"> LICENSE</a> file for more info.